 When Catherine was on HM Attorney General’s Panel she regularly acted for the Secretary of State and Official Receiver in disqualification claims, section 17 applications, BRO claims and public interest winding up petitions.
 She is therefore well placed to advise individuals against whom proceedings have been threatened or commenced, and is frequently instructed by directors.

 Catherine’s practice includes drafting and appearing on winding up and bankruptcy petitions, applications relating to statutory demands, annulments, validation orders, applications for administration orders and injunctions to prevent presentation and advertisement.

-Catherine acts for and against officeholders in transaction avoidance claims, possession claims, applications for private examination and extending administrations.
+Catherine acts for and against officeholders in transaction avoidance claims, misfeasance claims, possession claims, applications for private examination, remuneration applications and extending administrations.

 Catherine has written chapters of Tolley’s Insolvency Law and the Insolvency Litigation Handbook.
 She was a member of the committee which drafted the Company Directors Disqualification Practice Direction.

 - Re Kids Company – Official Receiver v Atkinson and others EWHC 2839 and EWHC 175 – acting for the trustees who successfully resisted a disqualification order